Database

 Lack of intermediary liability framework in place beyond copyright infringement

-A basic legal framework on intermediary liability beyond copyright infringement is absent in Libya's law and jurisprudence.
+A basic legal framework on intermediary liability beyond copyright infringement is absent in Djibouti's law and jurisprudence.

 Coverage Internet intermediaries